sukumo28/vscode-audio-preview/README.md

 Feel free to report Isuues and send Pull Requests on github.

-If you encounter an error and create an issue, it may be helpful for development if you attach the log displayed in VSCode's DevTools.
+If an error occurs and you create an issue, posting the log displayed in VSCode's DevTools to the issue may be useful for development and fix.
 VSCode's DevTools can be opened in the following ways.
 - Press f12
 - Press shift + ctrl + I